-Because carbon in wood products is considered to be biogenic, CO_2 emissions from combustion of wood products are not considered in WARM.36 Combusting wood products results in emissions of nitrous oxide (N2O), however, and these emissions are included in WARM's GHG emission factors for wood products.
+Because carbon in wood products is considered to be biogenic, $CO_2$ emissions from combustion of wood products are not considered in WARM.
+Combusting wood products results in emissions of nitrous oxide ( $N_2O$ ), however, and these emissions are included in WARM's GHG emission factors for wood products.
 Transporting wood products to combustion facilities also results in GHG emissions from the combustion of fossil fuels in vehicles.
-Finally, electricity produced from waste combustion energy recovery is used to offset the need for electricity production at power plants, consequently reducing the power sector's consumption of fossil fuels.
-WARM takes this into account by calculating an avoided utility emission offset.37 Exhibit 11-16 provides the breakdown of each wood product's emission factor into these components.
+Electricity produced from waste combustion energy recovery is used to offset the need for electricity production at power plants, consequently reducing the power sector's consumption of fossil fuels.
+WARM takes this into account by calculating an avoided utility emission offset.
+Exhibit 12-13 provides the breakdown of each wood product's emission factor into these components.